 Outdoor Research Echo L/S

-If you are looking for something at a more reasonable price point, but that still qualifies as a technical, lightweight base layer, the Outdoor Research Echo L/S checks both of those boxes.
-This incredibly breathable, super lightweight layer is designed for sweat-inducing activities through the warmest months of the year.
-Perfect for climbers, runners, or really anyone who spends much of their summertime out in the sun, the added UPF 15 treatment not only helps protect your skin but also increases the longevity of this already durable crew neck.
+If you're looking for a technical, lightweight base layer that won't break the bank, have a look at the Outdoor Research Echo L/S. This top is incredibly breathable and super lightweight, designed for sweat-inducing activities through the warmest months of the year.
+It's perfect for climbers, runners, or really anyone who spends much of their summertime out in the sun.
+The added UPF 15 treatment not only helps protect your skin but also increases the longevity of this already durable crew neck.

 With a little extra fabric weight compared to others in its class, when properly layered, this top will continue to keep you dry and comfortable through the winter, only adding to its value and versatility.
 But don't get us wrong, this is not our go-to for warmth.
 While we wish that the ActiveFresh odor control did a better job of keeping us smelling fresh, the Echo's small pack size and quick dry time mean we're still going to bring it along on our next expedition trip, no matter the climate.
 If you plan to push hard uphill — whether it's running, ski touring, biking, or climbing — you will benefit from the performance of the Outdoor Research Echo L/S.